-He also made himself master of the famous town of Nombre de Dios, which he destroyed likewise, with all the shipping there, after short resistance from the Spaniards; but he found no money in the town, though, in a watch-house, on the top of a hill, pear the town, he found 20 sows of silver, 2 bars of gold, some pearl, coined money, and other pillage.
-Sir Chomas Baskerville, who commanded the land-forces, then marched, with 750 men, towards Panama; but returned soon after, finding the design of taking that place absolutely impracticable.
-This disappointment greatly chagrined Drake; however, he then resolved to proceed towards the island of Escudo, and from thence to Porto Bello: But before he could put his designs in practice, he was seized with a bloody flux, which carried him off the 28th of January, 1595, in the 51st year of his age.
-His corpse was, with a few maritime honours, thrown overboard; and thus the sea became at once his tomb and monument; the grave of his body, as it had been the theatre of his valour and intrepidity.
+to He also made himself master of the famou town of Nombre de Dios, which he destroye likewise, with all the shipping there, after sho resistance from the Spaniards; but he found n money in the town, though, in a watch-house on the top of a hill, near the town, he found 2 sows of silver, 2 bars of gold, some pearl, coine money, and other pillage.
+Sir Phomas Basker viile, who commanded the land-forces, the marched, with 750 men, towards Panama; bu returned soon after, finding the design of takin that place absolutely impracticable.
+This disappointment greatly chagrined Drake; however, h then resolved to proceed towards the island of Escudo, and from thence to Porto Bello: Bu before he could put his designs in practice, he wa seized with a bloody flux, which carried him of the 28th of January, 1595, in the 51st year o his age.
+His corpse was, with a few maritime honours, thrown overboard; and thus the sea be came at once his tomb and monument; the gray of his body, as it had been the theatre of his val our and intrepidity.

-He was of a low stature, but well set; had a broad open chest, a very round head, his hair of a fine brown colour, his beard full and comely, his eyes large and clear, of a fair complexion, with a fresh, cheerful, and very engaging countenance.
+He was of a low stature, but well set; had is broad open chest, a very round head, his hair o a fine brown colour, his beard full and comely his eyes large and clear, of a fair complexion with a fresh, cheerful, and very engaging coun tenance.
 He died without issue, and left behind him a widow.